Frequently Asked Questions about GPS

 What should I do?

-Our Mission is to change the plight of shelter cats on Long Island by saving those shelter cats who are at risk of being euthanized.
+Our Mission is to change the plight of shelter cats by saving those shelter cats who are at risk of being euthanized.
 Because we have limited space, and because at every minute of every single day there are distressed cats sitting in shelter cages waiting for us to save them, we are unable to take cats from individuals.
 Please understand and respect our need to use our limited space and resources toward the fulfillment of our Mission.
 To place a cat you cannot keep, please refer to our lists of private no-kill organizations and public town shelters under the "RESOURCES" tab of our website.

 How can I ensure your cats are healthy?